sandialabs/veesa/demos/veesa-pipeline-paper/README.md

 Contains the data needed to run the code.

 - `hct-clean-example.pkl`: Contains example data for running the H-CT analysis code.
 (For proprietary reasons, it is not possible to provide the real H-CT data.)
+This data can also be generated using `01-generate-hct-example-data.Rmd`.
 - `RamanInkjet_PrelDataNoBsln1CYANrows.csv`: Raw (cyan) inkjet data.
 Provided by Patrick Buzzini.
 - `RamanInkjet_PrelDataNoBsln2MAGENTArows.csv`: Raw (magenta) inkjet data.
 Provided by Patrick Buzzini.
 - `RamanInkjet_PrelDataNoBsln3YELLOWrows.csv`:  Raw (yellow) inkjet data.
 Provided by Patrick Buzzini.
 - `shifted-peaks.csv`: Contains the 'shifted peaks' data.
 Note that this data is also available directly from the `veesa` R package.
-Thus, the code never directly reads in this file, but it is included here as a copy.
+The code never directly reads in this file, but it is included here as a copy.

+## `supplement.pdf`

+Supplemental document referenced in the main manuscript.
+Contains results from additional analyses.

+## `veesa-0.1.7.zip`

+A copy of version 0.1.7 of the `veesa` R package.
+This code is also available on CRAN and GitHub at https://github.com/sandialabs/veesa.